nazimben25/project3_group4/README.md

 To present insights visually and dynamically for better interpretation and decision-making.

-2) DATA COLLECTION AND TRANSFORMATION
+2) DATA COLLECTION AND TRANSFORMATION use jupyter notebook : Data_collection.ipynb

+Dependencies used

+    - import pandas as pd
+    - import pathlib as path
+    - import requests
+    - import json
+    - from pprint import pprint
+    - import numpy as np
+    - from scipy.stats import linregress
+    - from io import StringIO

 2.1) data collection
     2.1.1) for immigration data
         source : Immigration, refugees and citizenship of Canada